 Activity #4 – Helping Students Understand Prejudice and Discrimination

 Divide students by some random piece of clothing.
 For example, all students wearing tennis shoes move to the left side of the room.
 All students wearing any other type of shoes move to the right side of the room.
 Reward one group only with a token prize such as a piece of candy.
 Discuss how the students from each group felt.
 Did types of shoes really matter?
 How did it feel to be included or excluded?

 Have students create a simple T-Chart on a piece of paper.
-Label one side “Insider” and the other side “Outsider.”
+Students label one side “Insider” and the other side “Outsider.”
 Note: This can be done in small groups.
 Provide each group with a piece of chart paper.
-Have students brainstorm and list on the T-Chart times they felt like they were included in a group, an insider.
-Next have the list times when they felt like they were excluded, an outsider.
+Students brainstorm and list on the T-Chart times they felt like they were included in a group, an insider.
+Next students list times when they felt like they were excluded, an outsider.